The best things to do in London while traveling on a budget.

 Tip: After using your Oyster Card for a bus journey, any other bus journeys you take within 1 hour of touching your card the first time will be free.

-Tip: The price of a tube journey increases as you leave Zone 1, so try to stay within this area when traveling and then walk to your destination if it lies in Zone 2.
+Tip: The price of a tube journey increases as you leave Zone 1 (here a tube journey costs 2.50 pounds), so try to stay within this area when traveling and then walk to your destination if it lies in Zone 2.

-With endless things to do in London, here are some of my favorite attractions that cost little to no money, since I am an avid fan of budget travel.
+With endless things to do in London, here are some of my favorite attractions that cost little to no money.

 For a more in-depth article dedicated to parks in London, check out this article.